Pate’s physical therapy program focuses on restoring mobility and physical function to patients with brain injuries.

 This approach helps people regain function in real-world settings surrounded by other peers and distractions.
 At the same time, individualized attention and activities provide the care and focus our patients need.

 The physical therapy team has the expertise to care for medically complex patients.
-Several Pate therapists have advanced certifications such as being board certified Neurological Clinical Specialists (NCS), Advanced Proficiency in Aquatic Physical Therapy (ATRIC), and Certified Brain Injury Specialists (CBIS).
-These therapists have met the requirements and passed a specialty examination for these specific certifications.
+Some Pate therapists have advanced certifications with additional specialization such as being board certified Neurological Clinical Specialists (NCS), Advanced Proficiency in Aquatic Physical Therapy (ATRIC), and Certified Brain Injury Specialists (CBIS).

 Pate Rehabilitation integrates advanced treatment, proven therapies, and cutting-edge technologies to optimize each patient’s progress and independence.
 Our treatment team also continues to explore new avenues of treatment and engage in promising new research to benefit individuals with neurological conditions.